 The entire study, “Cannabis use among patients at a comprehensive cancer center in a state with legalized medicinal and recreational use,” is available to access through Wiley Online Library.

-You can learn more about the research investigating cannabis’s benefits for patients diagnosed with cancer by visiting our research and education page.
+You can read more about the research investigating cannabis’s benefits by regularly checking in to our Scientific Research news feed.